 What’s the difference between legal separation and divorce?

 Many people ask us about the difference between a divorce and a legal separation.
-Confusingly, a legal separation (judicial separation) is different to a separation agreement, and both are different to a divorce.
+Confusingly, a legal separation (judicial separation) is different to a Separation Agreement, and both are different to a divorce.

-• A legal separation (judicial separation) is the process of going through the Courts to formalise your separation.
+- A legal separation (judicial separation) is the process of going through the Courts to formalise your separation.

-• A separation agreement is a written document that notes how you intend to split your assets on divorce.
-If you would like to learn more about separation agreements, we have written a helpful guide.
+- A Separation Agreement is a written document that notes how you intend to split your assets on divorce.
+If you would like to learn more about Separation Agreements, we have written a helpful guide.

-• A divorce dissolution is the process of going through the courts to formally and legally end your marriage or civil partnership.
+- A divorce dissolution is the process of going through the courts to formally and legally end your marriage or civil partnership.

 This blog will focus on the difference between a legal separation (judicial separation) and divorce dissolution.

 A legal separation (judicial separation) does not end a marriage but relieves a couple of the obligation to cohabit.
-It follows a similar process to divorce and many couples chose to do this informally without going to the trouble of recording their separation with the court and paying court and legal fees.
+It follows a similar process to divorce and many couples choose to do this informally without going to the trouble of recording their separation with the court and paying court and legal fees.

-To be legally separated, you must submit a separation petition at court – the same form as a Divorce Application (previously called the divorce petition) and pay a court fee of £365.
+To be legally separated, you must submit a separation petition at court – the same form as a divorce application (previously called the divorce petition) and pay a court fee of £365.

 As discussed above a legal separation enables you to formally separate without ending your marriage.
 Conversely, a divorce ends the marriage, and a dissolution ends the civil partnership.
 Most people don’t bother legally separating and choose instead to separate without recording it with the court.
-This is perfectly fine and has no impact on the reasons you can use in your divorce petition or the outcome of your financial or childcare agreements.
+This is perfectly fine and has no impact on the reasons you can use in your divorce application (previously called the divorce petition) or the outcome of your financial or childcare agreements.

 There are, however, some special reasons that may influence why you wish to legally separate:

-• Your religious beliefs do not align with divorce
+- Your religious beliefs do not align with divorce

-• You’ve been married for under a year
+- You’ve been married for under a year

 Below are some common questions to help you decide whether a legal separation is the right option for you.